Leroy Fer: Swansea City

 At the start of the 2017–18 season, Fer continued to establish himself in the first team, playing in the midfield position.
 He then scored twice for Swansea City against Milton Keynes Dons in the first round of the League Cup, as the club won 4–1 to advance to the next round.
 This was followed up by setting up a goal for Tammy Abraham, in a 2–0 win against Crystal Palace.
 However, Fer found himself being disciplined on two occasions, including a red card against Wolverhampton Wanderers in the third round of the FA Cup on 6 January 2018.
 This was later rescinded after Swansea City's successful appeal.
 His third goal of the season came on 18 December 2017, in a 3–1 loss against Everton.
 By mid–November, he, once again, performed poorly in a number of matches that saw him placed on the substitute bench, but improved at times.
 This lasted until Fer suffered an achilles tendon injury during a 1–1 draw against Leicester City on 3 February 2018 and was substituted in the 36th minute.
 After the match, it was announced that the player would be out for the rest of the 2017–18 season.
-Despite his absent that saw the club ended up relegated at the end of the 2017–18 season, he went on to make twenty–six appearances and scoring three times in all competitions.
+Despite his absence that saw the club ended up relegated at the end of the 2017–18 season, he went on to make twenty–six appearances and scoring three times in all competitions.